Rentap: Battle of Beting Maru

 In 1849, the Iban of Saribas and Skrang combined forces to attack those living near the Batang Rajang river mouth.
 Brooke quickly employed his warship to surprise them upon their return.
-When the Iban troop reached the Beting Maru sandbar, they were bombarded by cannon fires.
+When the Iban troop reached the Beting Maru sandbar, they were bombarded by cannon fire.
 Sensing danger, some of the Saribas boats stopped at the sandbar and disembarked to escape overland to Saribas with two main boats made daring attacks on the schooner but was deflected, thus escaping into the Saribas River.
 Brooke force chased after them upriver.
 At the Battle of Nanga Peka, the Paku Iban and Malay troops enticed Brooke force into a fight after which the Brooke force suffered casualties including 3 sons of their Iban chief, Jugah of Lundu.
 After this defeat, Brooke force returned to Kuching and sent a captive home to bring Brooke's message requesting the Iban to surrender at Kuching at once to avoid further attack.
 Meanwhile, the Skrang boats tried to escape by paddling to the Batang Lupar river mouth where they were unsuccessfully ambushed by Brooke's schooner, the Nemesis, which was lying in wait for their return.